rowanthorpe/file-in-text/README.md

 Rationale
 ---------

-I loved the idea & implementation of `snow`, but the embedded encryption [ICE](http://www.darkside.com.au/ice/index.html) is a small library written by the SNOW author, which hasn't undergone any third-party cryptanalysis, and appears to have not seen an update since 1999(?).
+I loved the idea & implementation of [snow](http://www.darkside.com.au/snow), but the embedded encryption [ICE](http://www.darkside.com.au/ice/index.html) is a small library written by its author, which hasn't undergone any third-party cryptanalysis, and appears to have not seen an update since 1999(?).
 I was curious how feasible it would be to let gpg do the encrypting (which obviously comes with the cost of being less